MicahBala/react_todo_reminders/README.md

-# Getting Started with Create React App
+# Todo Reminders App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 With a guide from Brad Traversy's Crash course on React 2021.

-## Available Scripts

-In the project directory, you can run:

-### `yarn start`
+## Using the App

+- Clone the project directory and run `yarn add` to install all dependencies
-Runs the app in the development mode.\
+- Open a terminal and run `yarn start` to Runs the app in the development mode.\
   Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
+- The page will reload if you make edits.\
   You will also see any lint errors in the console.
+- Open another terminal and run `yarn server` to run the locally installed json server (to mock the backend);
+- You can now add and delete tasks from the user interface provided.

 ### `yarn build`